 - – UnderFit

 - – WonderSearch

 - – Linkbuildr

 - – Keyword Strategy Implementation Guide

-Re-programming how you see and approach hurdles in life is not that different from how you should approach your goals – it’s 100% about opportunity, not adversity.
+Re-programming how you see (and approach) hurdles in life is not that different from how you should approach your goals – it’s 100% about seeing the opportunity, not adversity.